DataDog/dd-py-tracing-workshop/README.md

 - Collecting request-scoped metadata
 - Pinning some information to the global request context to allow causal relationships to be registered

+Now that Datadog is doing the work for us at the middleware layer, lets drop out `@timing_decorator` and each `with TimingContextManager` in our `app.py` file.

 If we hit our app a few more times, we can see that datadog has begun to display some information for us.
 Let's walk through what you're seeing -

-Now that Datadog is doing the work for us at the middleware layer, we can drop our `@timing_decorator`

 ## Step 7 - Services, Names, and Resources
 Datadog's tracing client configures your application to emit _Spans_ .